Yehuda Moon got it right...

 |I finally managed to try OCTranspo's Rack and Roll at the Crichton Community Council's 2nd annual Bike Rodeo.|

-I'm currently dreaming in Technicolour(TM) about a bicycle trip to connect all the Child Haven International homes for sometime around 2026 to 2030.
-Company for parts or all the trip would be interesting.We're members of Warm Showers, a network of touring cyclists, through which we have had the pleasure of hosting some very interesting people such as
+I'm currently dreaming in Technicolour(TM) about a bicycle trip to connect all the Child Haven International homes in Bangladesh, Tibet, Nepal and India for sometime around 2028.
+Company for parts or all the trip would be most welcome.We're members of Warm Showers, a network of touring cyclists, through which we have had the pleasure of hosting some very interesting people such as

 visited 6 states (46.1%)

 Create your own visited map of The World or try another Douwe Osinga project

 |(2001-10-03) Greenspeed GTVs6 convertible tandem recumbent suitcase tricycle that is able to carry a canoe.
 I'm contemplating also adding a "lamb".
 I recently overhauled the Rohloff and Schlumpf hubs.
 Here's a map of trikers.|